Guerrilla marketing: Viral marketing

 Viral marketing describes any strategy that encourages individuals to pass on a marketing message to others (often via online social-media platforms), creating the potential for exponential growth in the message's exposure and influence.
 Like viruses, such strategies take advantage of rapid multiplication to explode the message to thousands, to millions.
-Off the Internet, viral marketing has been referred to as "word-of-mouth", "creating a buzz", "leveraging the media", "network marketing", But on the Internet, for better or worse, it's called "viral marketing".
+Off the Internet, viral marketing can be referred to as "word-of-mouth".

 Buzz marketing

 Similar to viral marketing, buzz marketing uses high-profile media to encourage the public to discuss the brand or product.
 Buzz marketing works best when consumer's responses to a product or service and subsequent endorsements are genuine, without the company paying them.
 Buzz generated from buzz marketing campaigns is referred to as "amplified WOM" (word-of-mouth), and "organic WOM" is when buzz occurs naturally by the consumer.

 Grassroots marketing

-Grassroots campaigns aim to win customers over on an individual basis.
+Grassroots campaigns aim to win customers over individually.
 A successful grassroots campaign is not about the dissemination of the marketing message in the hope that possible consumers are paying attention, but rather highlights a personal connection between the consumer and the brand, and builds a lasting relationship with the brand.